Azure-Samples/serviceconnector-webapp-postgresql-django-passwordless/README.md

 To run the app locally, create a copy of *.env.example* and name it *.env*.
 Then, update the values in the *.env* file with your database and storage connection information.
 The *.env* file is used by the [manage.py](./manage.py) file to set environment variables.

 Running locally can be challenging because if you want to be truly local you need to set up resources locally.
 For example, you need to install PostgreSQL and create a database.
 You also need to install Azure Storage Emulator and create a storage account.
-You can also run PostgreSQL and Azure Storage in Docker containers.

-As an alternative
+As an alternative:

 * You can point to resources in Azure and avoid creating them locally.
-* Run in a codespace.
+* Use GitHub codespace.
 For example, see [Create a GitHub Codespaces dev environment with FastAPI and Postgres](https://learn.microsoft.com/azure/developer/python/configure-python-web-app-codespaces)

 Regardless of how you connect to resources, you need to run the Django migrate command in the *start.sh* before the app starts up.